COLORADO DISABILITY BENEFITS

 Next, we will appeal your case if you are denied benefits.
 After that, we will request a hearing for you.
 Additionally, we meet with our clients before the hearing.
 Our job is to help you understand the questions you will be asked by the Judge.
 We have over 30 years of legal experience winning SSD and SSI benefits in Colorado and other western states.

-Dianna Cannon represents clients throughout Colorado.
-Her law firm, Cannon Disability Law, is one of the top rated Social Security law firms in the West.
-For instance, in the past 30 years, her firm has won over 20,000 SSI and SSDI cases.
-This amounts to winning over $100 million in ongoing and past-due disability benefits for her clients.
+Our law firm is one of the top rated Social Security law firms in the West.
+For example, in the past 30 years, our firm has won over 20,000 SSI and SSDI cases.
+Therefore, this amounts to winning over $100 million in ongoing and past due SSD benefits for her clients.
+Dianna Cannon helps clients throughout Colorado.
+Likewise, both Brett Bunkall and Andria Summers have legal experience helping clients win benefits.